tips and tricks for awesome learning design

 Why empathy is the ultimate tool in learning design

-Empathy is a strength Empathy often makes people roll their eyes.
+1.2 The role of empathy in learning design Empathy often makes people roll their eyes.
 They think it's all about being warm and fluffy.
 Not so.
-In learning design, and in teaching, empathy is about strength.
-It's like...
+In learning design, and in teaching, empathy is about...

 Should educators have exceptional digital literacies?